damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 Benefits for the maintainers of GitLab:

-1. We can provide our users with only one binary package they would need to install.
+1. We provide our users with only one binary package they would need to install.
-1. We can ship packages for multiple platforms at the same time.
+1. We ship packages for multiple platforms at the same time.
-1. We can make sure that the components that GitLab requires for a specific version are shipped.
+1. We make sure that the components that GitLab requires for a specific version are shipped.
 1. We know that the components are running on versions that are compatible.
-1. It becomes easier to support any issues users have because we have a mostly predictable environment.
+1. It becomes easier to support any issues users have because we have a more consistent environment.
-1. We can maintain one project that covers all of the above.
+1. We maintain one project that covers all of the above.

 The last point is very important for a project like GitLab.

 GitLab has a monthly release cycle.
-Every 22nd of the month we need to release a new version.
+Every month on the 22nd we need to release a new version.
 We usually follow up the release with a couple of patch releases to address any regressions that might have been introduced previously.
-Given how important GitLab is to the development infrastructure, we need to be able to react quick to any vulnerabilities in GitLab or any of its components.
+Given how important GitLab is to the development infrastructure, we need to be able to react quickly to any vulnerabilities in GitLab or any of its components.

-The overhead of maintaining this type of package is low since we only need a couple of dedicated people to take care of support that a package needs.

 ### A Silver Bullet?

-No.
+Not quite.

-Omnibus-gitlab package does a lot for the end user but because of that it assumes quite a lot.
+The omnibus-gitlab package does a lot for the end user but because of that it makes a lot of choices for the user.
 It will create the directories and files on the file system and assume that it can do so.
 It will create the system users.
-It will occupy the ports.
+It will occupy the ports it needs.
 It ships with its own UNIX init supervision system, runit.
-It ships with libraries that can already exist on the system (albeit might be a different version).
+It ships with libraries that may already exist on the system (albeit maybe of a different version).

 For a very large portion of users all of the above won't matter but there are environments which are highly restrictive.